ShivBhosale/sputils/README.md

 ## 3. Sketch Layer
-This is the image that was exported after drawing (p.s forgie this garbage trace)
+This is the image that was exported after drawing (p.s forgive me for this garbage trace)

 ![alt text](<data/superpaper/Layer_1 (2).png>)